cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 > If you experience joy without craving that the joy linger and intensify, you continue to feel joy without losing your peace of mind.

 How do you do that?
 Practice.

+[ your mental state extends when you practice mindfulness just like your flexibility extends when you practice yoga ]

 Practicing restful qualities can shift you to a more restful state.
 It can be really uncomfortable to practice restful qualities when you're stressed but that discomfort is critical to the exercise.
 Don't shy away from it, explore it, sit with it and accept it.
 That builds understanding.
 Our day to day lives naturally lean towards the stress side because being resting isn't very profitable.
 The stress system is also addictive - it feels good to stress yourself and achieve something.